Type 79 submachine gun: MAPS79

-Lee's improvement versions of TAPS79, except that it has a chassis, including modular stock, that can be used to replace the Type 79's original furniture.
+Lee's improved versions of the TAPS79, except that it has a chassis, including modular stock, that can be used to replace the Type 79's original furniture.

 Unnamed Test Kit

 In 2014, weapons designer Wang Jie (王杰) tested a conversion kit that allows for the installation of a new set of rails over the barrel and a collapsible stock.

+Defender series

+In 2014, Wang Jie produced another modification kit featuring an arrow-shaped handguard and a telescopic stock.
+Two types of Defender kits are available on the market in China, the regular kit and the Centurion kit.

 Operational Briefcase

 The Type 79 was reported to be tested in an operational briefcase-type device, equipped with a laser sight for aiming.
-As of 2014, it was reported to have completed combat trials with Chinese police forces, including for those stationed at the Diaoyutai State Guesthouse.
+As of 2014, it was reported to have completed combat trials with Chinese police forces, including those stationed at the Diaoyutai State Guesthouse.